 “It's damn good to see you again brother.
 Have you seen Marcus or my wife?”

 “It was inevitable.
 It’s been gradually coming to a head.
-Its first victim was my father.”
+Its the first victim was my father.”

 “What you say?
 So his death wasn’t a freak accident like you said.”

 “Correct.
 He died when a dish fallout hit out shed.
 Unfortunately, he was in there.
 Another landed on my car four days ago.
-Then lid popped off the sky and the whole shebang kept coming like like rain bringing the fire with it."
+The lid had popped off the sky and the whole shebang kept coming like rain bringing the fire with it."

 “Is that what’s going on out there?”